-Martha has worked as a Marketing Consultant; specializing in online and social media campaigns; managed Malone’s SBA Women’s Business Center; managed the Franklin County Empire Zone; was a City Administrator and Councilor in the City of Port Orford; and began her professional career as an Operations Supervisor for the Social Security Administration.
-Before moving to Malone, Martha helped establish an interpretive museum in a historic coast guard station, supervised the renovation of a scenic overlook park and worked with the local Chamber of Commerce to remodel their visitor center.
+Martha managed Malone’s SBA Women’s Business Center and the Franklin County Empire Zone; was a City Administrator and Councilor in the City of Port Orford, OR; and began her professional career as a Claims Processing Supervisor for the Social Security Administration.
+Before moving to Malone, Martha helped establish an interpretive museum in a historic coast guard station, supervised the renovation of village parks, including working with the local Chamber of Commerce to remodel their visitor center.

-Volunteering in her community, she chaired the Village of Malone Efficiency Study Committee — based on whose work Malone residents voted to remain a village, and the Town and Village committed to expand shared services — and is a Past President of the Malone Rotary Cub.
-As the 2018-2019 Governor of Rotary District 7040, she will be Rotary International’s Senior Official to 68 clubs in New York, Ontario, Québec and Nunavut.
+Volunteering in her community, Martha chaired the Village of Malone Efficiency Study Committee — based on whose work Malone residents voted to remain a village, and the Town and Village committed to expand shared services.
+She is a Past President of the Malone Rotary Cub, and as 2018-2019 Governor of Rotary District 7040, she is Rotary International’s senior official for 68 clubs in New York, Ontario, Québec and Nunavut.